Grow Your App With Universal App Campaigns

 With this example we want to point out that for b2b apps, UACs do work really well, too.
 The download numbers that we’ve seen were really impressive; before the start of the campaign, the iFind app was downloaded once or twice every month – now, it easily reaches a thousand downloads a month.

 Convinced that Universal App Campaigns can do great things for your app, too?
 Follow the steps below to set up your first UAC.
+Or we can help you too if you'd like to get more support - all you got to do is ask.

 Your Very First Universal App Campaign